Yegorova43/python_training/README.md

-# Repositiry for python training
+# Repositiry for Python Training